gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 (e) Measurement of the radial displacement of the F-ara-EdU labelled chromatid from the closest SMC axis for the conditions in a-c.

-The notebooks used to calculate peak-to-peak distance between sister chromatids, and the radial displacement of the F-ara-EdU labelled chromatid from the closest SMC axis can be found here: [notebook]
+The notebooks used to calculate peak-to-peak distance between sister chromatids, and the radial displacement of the F-ara-EdU labelled chromatid from the closest SMC axis can be found here: [notebook]().

 ## Fig. 4 - Continuous loop extrusion is required to maintain resolved sister chromatids